-Over the last years, P2P file sharing systems have evolved to be some of the major traffic contributors in the Internet [19].
+Over the last years, P2P file sharing systems have evolved to be some of the major traffic contributors in the Internet [17].
 Although an exact definition of "P2P systems" is still debatable, such a system typically represents a distributed computing paradigm where a spontaneous, continuously changing group of collaborating computers act as equals in supporting applications such as resource redundancy, content distribution, and other collaborative actions.

-There are currently several architectural designs for P2P systems, which follow different strategies used for resource discovery and content distribution [8, 18, 21].
-For instance, resource discovery can be done either with the help of a centralized directory (e.g., Napster [22]) or with the help of a decentralized directory (e.g., KaZaa/FastTrack [28]) or with the help of query flooding (e.g., Gnutella [5]).
+There are currently several architectural designs for P2P systems, which follow different strategies used for resource discovery and content distribution [7].
+For instance, resource discovery can be done either with the help of a centralized directory (e.g., Napster) or with the help of a decentralized directory (e.g., KaZaa/FastTrack) or with the help of query flooding (e.g., Gnutella).
 Content distribution is usually performed between peers directly, without further server interaction.
 In early P2P systems, such as Napster, files were transferred in their entirety.
 More recent systems such as BitTorrent and later versions of Gnutella employ swarming, i.e., the peers download non-intersecting parts of the content from different peers.
-Specific advantages and drawbacks are associated with every architectural design, as reported in [18, 21].

 There are several important consequences related to the appearance of P2P systems.
 One of the more significant is the high traffic volumes caused by these systems, which are due to both signaling traffic and data traffic.
 Furthermore, another serious consequence is the high variability introduced by P2P systems in the Internet traffic patterns, with fluctuations that strongly variate in both time and space.
-For instance, recent measurement studies showed that P2P traffic may come up to 80% of the total traffic in a high speed IP backbone link carrying TCP traffic towards several ADSL areas [3].
+For instance, measurement studies have shown that P2P traffic may come up to 80% of the total traffic in a high speed IP backbone link carrying TCP traffic towards several ADSL areas [2].
 In the same study, the authors also observe that both Long-Range Dependence (LRD) properties and the degree of traffic self-similarity seem to reduce with the predominance of P2P traffic.
 Other open problems in P2P systems are related to the appearance of "mice" (short transfers) and "elephants" (long transfers) phenomena in Internet traffic, scalability, expressiveness, efficiency and robustness of search mechanisms as well as security issues.